Not-Tushar/Tornetwork/README.md

 This change tor IP not reload the connection.
 This tool more anonymous then another reload conection.

+## Important
+- This tool help to change your ip when you use proxychains or proxuchains4

 ## Supported Distributions

 - Arch Linux / Manjaro